-One hypothesis of Dr. Arthur Janov’s Primal Therapy is the condition’s origin may be that in the past, the person needed help as a matter of survival, and they weren’t helped.
+One hypothesis of Dr. Arthur Janov’s Primal Therapy is this condition’s origin may be that in the past, a person needed help as a matter of survival, and they weren’t helped.
 Their unconscious memories of being helpless impel them to act out being helpful in their current life.

-The person’s frequent reaction to any hint in the present of the agony of not receiving help back when they desperately needed it is to act out what they needed to have done back then.
-Helping others also gives them momentary distraction from such painful memories.
-But the relief is transitory, so they repeat the process.
+This person’s frequent reaction to any hint in the present of the agony of not receiving help back when they desperately needed it is to act out what they needed to have done back then.
+Helping others also gives them momentary distraction from such painful memories, but any relief is transitory.
+So they repeat the process.

-Let’s say that the person’s unconscious needs pressed on them, and they made a career choice of actively helping people.
-They’re usually too caught up in their own thoughts and feelings and behavior, however, to sense the feelings of the people they’re helping in the present.
+Let’s say that unconscious needs pressed them into making a career choice of actively helping people.
+They’re usually too caught up in their own thoughts and feelings and behavior, though, to sense feelings of the people they’re helping.

-The person knows that something isn’t right, but they don’t know what the problem is.
-They see indicators such as: their actions that should feel fulfilling aren’t, they seldom feel empathy, and so on.
+Something isn’t right, but what’s the problem?
+They see indicators such as: their actions that should feel fulfilling aren’t fulfilling, they seldom feel empathy, and so on.

-Primal Therapy allows patients to therapeutically address the origins of such conditions.
+Primal Therapy allows patients to therapeutically address origins of such conditions.
 A symptom such as lack of empathy for others will resolve as historical pains are ameliorated.

-Or we can do as this study suggested: produce an inauthentic display – and thereby ignore the lack of empathy as a symptom – and never address the causes of no empathy.
+Or we can do as this study suggested: produce an inauthentic display – and thereby ignore the lack of empathy as a symptom – and never address causes of no empathy.

 http://www.pnas.org/content/111/12/4415.full “Episodic simulation and episodic memory can increase intentions to help others”